Mosho967/moshoflo-trade-dashboard/README.md

-# Moshoflo – Real-Time Trade Intelligence Dashboard
+# Moshoflo – Real-Time Trade Dashboard

 **Moshoflo** is a real-time financial trade monitoring and classification platform built with FastAPI, WebSockets, and React.
 It simulates the infrastructure required for streaming and visualizing financial trades in real time — complete with ML-driven risk scoring and live filtering.